← All Guides

 The Bottom Line

 DVC is not a scam, but it's not a deal for everyone either.
-The only way to know if it works for your situation is to run the numbers with your actual travel habits.
+The only way to know if it works for yoursituation is to run the numbers with your actual travel habits.
 That's exactly what our calculator does.
+Also see our DVC resale prices guide and 2026 dues breakdown for the data behind the decision.

 Pick a resort, enter how many points you'd buy, and see your real cost per night — including dues, closing costs, and the opportunity cost of that money.